kristhjo/freeSpaceTracking/README.md

 Additionally, software libraries from Baumer and PI Systems must be included in the src directory.
 ## Setting a  configuration
+The configuration files named config_BISAM.ini and config_IQOQI.ini contains the configuration settings for the setup at Bisamberg and IQOQI respectively.
+These can also be used as templates for new configuration files.
+The configuration file is read by the trackingGui, which passes along the settings to the seeingGui and hexapodGui.
+Following is a list of critical settings for smooth operation:

+1. For camera operation:
+* BaumerID, i.e. mac-adress of the Baumer in the local ethernet.
+2. For seeing measurements:
+* correct parameters of the seeing optics.
+* imaging wavelength
+3. Hexapod operation:
+* Hexapod ip adress in the local ethernet.
+4. Hexapod stabilization:
+* correct parameters of the tracking optics.
+* Axis and sign of the horizontal and vertical axis.

 ## Connecting to a camera
 1. Initialize a configuration.
 This unfreezes the other gui buttons.